johndreedy/JohnReedy-CPPMaterials/README.md

 "01 LearnCPPDotCom" pertains to my current progress learning the tutorials on the aforementioned website.

-"02 FreeCodeCampOld" pertains to old tutorials that I learnt from a 4-hour video on YouTube, which after researching I learnt that they do not teach best practice in regard to certain princples of C++, and was recommended to pursue LearnCPP.com instead.
+"02 FreeCodeCampOld" pertains to old tutorials that I learnt from a 4-hour video on YouTube - after researching I learnt that they do not teach best practice in regard to certain princples of C++, and was recommended to pursue LearnCPP.com instead for a better overall foundation in the language.

 ________